 4.17 M.S.
 THESIS AND PH.D.
 DISSERTATIONS.
 Candidates for the M.S. degree must present a thesis that embodies the results and interpretation of original research.
 Both your Research Advisor and the Second Reader must approve the thesis.
 The Second Reader is customarily a faculty member in the same area selected by you or your advisor.
+The thesis should be given to the Research Advisor and the Second reader at least one week before signatures are needed.

 The heart of the Ph.D. degree is the dissertation, which is the culmination of an original investigation resulting in a real contribution of knowledge.
+The dissertation should be given to your committee at least one week before your oral examination.

-The Graduate School office (Byrnes International Center) can furnish information concerning requirements of format, style, etc. Information can be found at www.gradschool.sc.edu.
+The thesis and dissertation must go through a format check through the Graduate School office.
+You can find information concerning requirements of format, style, etc on their website, as well as the format check submission link. (www.gradschool.sc.edu)

 4.18 DEFENSE OF DISSERTATION.
-After the dissertation has been completed and approved by the Research Advisor, as a candidate for the Ph.D., you will present a dissertation seminar to the faculty and defend your dissertation by an oral examination before your Examination Committee (which has the same composition as the Advisory Committee, section 4.07) and any interested faculty members.
+After the dissertation has been completed and approved by the Research Advisor, as a candidate for the Ph.D., you will present a dissertation seminar to the faculty and defend your dissertation by an oral examination before your Doctoral Examination Committee (which has the same composition as the Doctoral Advisory Committee, section 4.07) and any interested faculty members.
 This defense is a final opportunity to demonstrate to the faculty that you have developed into a mature scientist worthy of respect and commendation.